aodoming/Excel_Kickstarter_Analysis/README.md

 * The "Convert Text to Columns Wizard" appears.
 * Inside the "Convert Text to Columns Wizard:"
 * Select “Delimiter” and click “Next.”
+* Uncheck the “Tab” box and check “Other.”
+* Place a backslash ( / ) in the box, then click “Next.”